vjutvik/Contiki-IPsec/examples/ipsec/README.md

 	 0x8072c48: =>aaaa::302:304:506:708
 	 0x8072c68: =>fe80::302:304:506:708

 You should now be able to communicate over IPsec by using the NetCat utility to send the mote a UDP packet on port 1234.
-Type
+Type:

 	nc -u <the native mote's address> 1234

-and enter a random string of your liking.
-The small app that runs in Contiki and listens on port 1234 should reply by taking each character and incrementing its value by one.
+...and enter a random string of your liking.
+The small Contiki-app that listens on port 1234 should reply by taking each character and incrementing its value by one.
 For example, this was the output when the author entered the string "Contiki":

 	user@ubuntu:~/share/contiki-master/examples/ipsec$ nc -u aaaa::302:304:506:708 1234
 	Contiki
 	Dpoujlj

-Prior the reply returning, you should see intensive activity on the console where your native mote is running.
-It should be something like:
+Prior to receiving the reply, you should see intensive activity on the console where your native mote is running.
+It should be something like the following:

 	IPv6 packet received from aaaa::1 to aaaa::302:304:506:708
 	INCOMING IPsec PACKET PROCESSING